QMCPACK/qmcpack/nexus/docs/code-style.rst

 Imports
 -------

 Use deferred (a.k.a. "lazy") imports.

+With deferred imports, Nexus requires the minimum from external libraries and only fails if a specific missing functionality is actually used during execution.
+This way, Nexus will often operate successfully even if some libraries are missing or outdated.

 Top-level/header imports: